 Referred Blog: How Amazon uses Big data?

-A company that has over 30,000 stores and is serving across 80 markets, the amount of data collected is also huge and maintenance of that data is not a handful job at all.
+For a massive multinational chain like Starbucks, the amount of data collected is also huge and maintenance of that data is not a handful job at all.
 The company completes over 100 million transactions per week.

 Six ways in which Starbucks uses big data